 According to a report from the Centers for Disease Control and Prevention (CDC), “about one in five people who die from drowning are children 14 and younger.
 For every child who dies from drowning, another five receive emergency department care for nonfatal submersion injuries.”
 Sadly, children are at highest risk of swimming pool injuries or death from drowning.

-- Absence of close adult supervision – Even with the presence of a life-guard, drowning can still occur.
-It is important for parents to closely watch their children whenever water is involved.
+- Absence of close adult supervision – Even with the presence of a lifeguard, drowning can still occur.
+Parents need to watch their children whenever water is involved closely.

-Contact a New York Swimming Pool Injury Attorney
+Contact a New York Personal Injury Attorney

-If you or a loved one were hurt or if your child was killed in a drowning accident caused by negligence, call the New York premises liability lawyers atHach & Rose, LLP for help.
+If you or a loved one were hurt or your child was killed in a drowning accident caused by negligence, call the New York premises liability lawyers atHach & Rose, LLP for help.
 Our compassionate and knowledgeable attorneys will help you understand your rights and will aggressively advocate for your family during this challenging time.
 Call us at (212) 779-0057 to schedule a free consultation.